-To mitigate the risk involved with smaller companies, the managers run a diversified portfolio of around 150 companies.
+The managers run a diversified fund of around 150 companies.
 Historically the managers have invested in over 250 but over recent years they have gradually reduced this number.
 This means they can invest more in their favourite companies as their conviction grows.

-This fund can invest in unquoted companies.
-The managers only invest in a small number and don’t intend to make any further investments in these.
-Investors should be aware that investment in unquoted companies is higher risk and they can be considerably less liquid than those traded on established stock exchanges.
+At the end of December, the fund had around 1.82% of its assets invested in unquoted companies.
+The managers have committed to not making further investments into the shares of unquoted companies, though the weight of existing unquoted investments in the fund can change as the fund size changes.
+Investors should be aware that investment in unquoted companies is higher risk and they can be considerably less liquid (their shares are harder to trade) than those traded on established stock exchanges.

 Marlborough Fund Managers, from where the fund gets its name, is a separate company.
 It provides the fund's marketing and distribution and doesn't get involved in the investment side of things.
 It's an uncommon set up, but one that's been in place for many years, and seems to work well and suit everyone involved.

-The fund has an annual ongoing charge of 0.79% and we think this is good value for access to a talented team of investors.
+The fund has an annual ongoing charge of 0.79%.
 The HL platform fee of up to 0.45% per year also applies.

-Since September 2014 when Santa Barbara became co-manager, the fund’s delivered strong growth.
-The fund was in the IA UK Smaller Companies sector for most of this time, which returned 126.88%* vs 156.15% for the fund.
-Our analysis suggests this is down to the managers’ ability to invest in companies with strong futures ahead of them, especially those within the consumer discretionary sector.
+Since September 2014 when Santa Barbara became co-manager, the fund's delivered strong growth.
+The fund was in the IA UK Smaller Companies sector for most of this time.
+Our analysis suggests this is down to the managers' ability to invest in companies with strong futures ahead of them.
+Past performance is not a guide to the future.
 All investments will fall as well as rise in value, so you could get back less than you invest.
-Past performance is not a guide to the future.

-During periods of market stress, the fund’s historically held up better than both the benchmark and the IA sector average.
-Although, it’s important to remember that smaller companies are less liquid (their shares are harder to trade), which can heighten falls if many investors try to sell at the same time.
+The fund's historically held up better than both the benchmark and the IA UK All Companies sector average.
+Although, it's important to remember that smaller companies are less liquid, which can heighten falls if many investors try to sell at the same time.

 |Annual percentage growth|